mgienow/Hey-JavaScript-Make-me-a-sandwich/README.md

 - The little :no_entry_sign: symbol at the far left of the toolbar is the `clear console` button -- if your console window is getting filled up, or you just want some whitespace, hit that to clear the deck.

 - You can also use the up arrows to autocomplete recent code entries.
 This recall utility is really handy because it can range from bringing back a simple one-line function invocation like `makeSandwich()` to a lengthy multi-line code block.
 Saves mucho typing!

+- Pressing `enter` runs whatever code you've typed

+- Important: while you're writing your code, hit `shift + enter` at the end of each line to tell the compiler, 'Hey - don't run this just yet!'
+When you are all done, THEN hit `enter`.